Kristián Pospíšil

-Kristián Pospíšil (born 22 April 1996) is a Slovak professional ice hockey right winger for HC Kometa Brno of the Czech Extraliga (ELH).
+Kristián Pospíšil (born 22 April 1996) is a Slovak professional ice hockey player who is a right winger for HC Kometa Brno of the Czech Extraliga (ELH).
+His younger brother Martin is also a hockey player.

 Playing career

 He has previously played for Blainville-Boisbriand Armada in the Quebec Major Junior Hockey League.
 Next season he played for Sioux City Musketeers in the United States Hockey League.
 He had 40 points in 48 games during the regular season.
 In the playoffs, he had 14 points.

 In the American Hockey League played only two matches for Toronto Marlies with 2 points for 1 goal and an assist.
 In 2017–18 season played for Orlando Solar Bears in East Coast Hockey League.
 In 2018–19 he didn't play any games, but the next season signing a contract for Finnish team Lukko of the Liiga.

 Returning for his fourth season in the Liiga in the 2022–23 campaign, Pospisil made 24 appearances with SaiPa, registering six goals and 11 points, before he left the club and Finland after securing a two-year contract with Czech club, HC Kometa Brno of the ELH, on 2 January 2023.